-Every issue of Journal of Sport & Social Issues is divided into three convenient sections that bring you complete coverage of this dynamic field:
+Every issue of the Journal of Sport & Social Issues is divided into three convenient sections that provide complete coverage of this dynamic field:

-Focus: A symposium section containing sound research articles and stimulating commentary on a single theme.
-Upcoming FOCUS themes include World Cup Soccer, Gay Experience and Sport, Social Issues in Sport Management, Youth Sport, and Sport Subcultures.
+FOCUS: A symposium section containing sound research articles and stimulating commentary on a single theme.

-Trends: Articles and briefs devoted to both breaking issues and existing lines of research of vital importance to sport.
-In this section, critical and empirical scholars can take risks and coexist in a rich theoretical marketplace.
+TRENDS: Articles and briefs devoted to both breaking issues and existing lines of research of vital importance to sport.
+In this section, critical and empirical scholars take risks and coexist in a rich theoretical marketplace.

-View: Commentary essays aimed at provoking thought, stimulating debate, and developing theoretical positions on varied topics related to the social importance of sport.
-In-depth review essays on books, films, and other resources.
+VIEW: Commentary essays aimed at provoking thought, stimulating debate, and developing theoretical positions on varied topics related to the social importance of sport.
+Includes in-depth review essays on books, films, and other resources.

-Journal of Sport & Social Issues is at the forefront of lively public discussion of contemporary topics in the sports world.
-In JSSI scholars study the impact of sport on social issues from many perspectives, including:
+The Journal of Sport & Social Issues is at the forefront of lively public discussion of contemporary topics in the sports world.
+In JSSI, scholars study the impact of sport on social issues from many perspectives, including:

 This journal is a member of the Committee on Publication Ethics (COPE).

-Journal of Sport & Social Issues is an indispensable resource that brings together the latest research, discussion, and analysis on contemporary sport issues such as race, media, gender, economics, drugs, recruiting, injuries, and youth sports.
-Using an international, interdisciplinary perspective, Journal of Sport & Social Issues examines today's most pressing and far-reaching questions about sport, including: World Cup soccer, gay experience and sport, social issues in sport management, youth sports, sports subcultures.
-Always provocative, Journal of Sports and Social Issues presents a lively public discussion of the impact of sport on social issues from many perspectives, including: sociology, economics, gender studies, political science, anthropology, history, media studies, psychology, cultural studies, and ethnic studies.
+The Journal of Sport & Social Issues (JSSI) is an indispensable resource that brings together the latest research, discussion, and analysis of contemporary sport issues, including, but not limited to: race, media, gender, economics, drugs, recruiting, injuries, and youth sports.
+Taking an international, interdisciplinary perspective, JSSI examines today's most pressing and far-reaching questions about sport, including: sport and the gay experience, social issues in sports management, youth sports, and sport subcultures.
+Always provocative, JSSI presents a lively public discussion of the impact of sport on social issues from many perspectives, including sociology, economics, gender studies, political science, anthropology, history, media studies, psychology, cultural studies, and ethnic studies.